cilium/cilium/Documentation/observability/grafana.rst

 This is an example deployment that includes Prometheus and Grafana in a single deployment.

+.. admonition:: Video
+ :class: attention

+  You can also see Cilium and Grafana in action on `eCHO episode 68: Cilium & Grafana <https://www.youtube.com/watch?v=DdWksYq5Pv4>`__.

 The default installation contains:

 - **Grafana**: A visualization dashboard with Cilium Dashboard pre-loaded.